Katherine Thomas Consulting Pty Ltd

 If you click

 you’ll find a brief CV.
-However, I find that CVs only tell half the story, so here’s a little more detail on how I arrived at where I am today and why I put so much energy into working with professionals to effect change.
+However, I find that CVs only tell half the story, so here’s a little more detail on how I arrived at where I am today and why I put so much energy into working with law firms to effect change.

 After a short spell as a trainee tax accountant at Deloitte, I joined Wragge & Co (now Gowlings WLG ) in a business development and client care role.

 After six years I moved to Pinsents (now international law firm Pinsent Masons ) as sector business development manager.
 Sector-focused marketing was in its infancy and it was great to join a team leading the way.
 During 12 years there, I held a variety of roles, including Head of Marketing, Interim Head of Communications and Knowledge Programme Project Manager.
 That’s not to mention being part of the team that made two international mergers happen (Masons in 2004 and McGrigors in 2012).

 I needed this breadth of experience when I turned to my next challenge - establishing and growing a flexible resourcing business - ‘Vario’.

 Most great things are the result of collaboration and Vario is no exception.
 When Alison Bond asked me to partner her in creating the venture, I jumped at the chance.
 The GFC changed the market for legal services irrevocably and it was clear to see that traditional large law firms would either adapt or die.
 However, at the time (and perhaps still now to a degree) it wasn’t clear precisely how those firms would need to adapt.
 We focused on a legal team’s greatest and most expensive asset – its people – and in doing so, established Vario.
 Vario met the needs of two emerging groups: the supply of a growing pool of legal talent that wanted to work differently and demand from legal buyers looking for flexible, cost effective ways to manage risk.